jaryan77/PyBank-and-PyPoll/README.md

 ## PyBank Summary (first challenge)

 In this project, I was tasked with creating a Python script for analyzing the financial records of a fictitious company.
-I was given a set of financial data stored in `budget_data.csv`.
+I was given a set of financial data stored in [budget_data.csv](https://github.com/jaryan77/PyBank-and-PyPoll-Project/blob/main/PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.

 The Python script is to include the following: